Office: Carson 31

 Courses: Men and Masculinity.

-Tristan Josephson has a MA in Women and Gender Studies from San Francisco State University and is currently completing his PhD in Cultural Studies at University of California, Davis.
-His dissertation, "On Transits and Transitions: Mobility, Displacement, and Trans Subjectivity in the United States," examines the relationship of transgender subjects to citizenship and national belonging in the contemporary United States by focusing on trans migrants in three key areas of law and policy -- asylum law, immigration detention policies, and marriage law.
+Tristan Josephson has a MA in Women and Gender Studies from San Francisco State University and a PhD in Cultural Studies at University of California, Davis.
+He is working on a book manuscript titled “On Transits and Transitions: Mobility, Displacement, and Trans Subjectivity in the United States,” which examines the relationship of trans subjects to citizenship and national belonging in the U.S. by focusing on trans migrants in three key areas of law and policy – asylum law, marriage law, and immigration detention policies.
 His research interests include critical legal studies, queer theory, transgender studies, and travel and migration.

 Office: Carson 51